 At mile 52.3, downstream of Nankoweap Rapid, the rim is 3,200 feet above the river.

-Grand Canyon Escalade: This is a proposed 1.5 mile long gondola descending from the rim upstream to the confluence of the Little Colorado.
-It would be owned by the Navajo Nation and an area of development along the river including a tram station, elevated walkway, gift shop, amphitheater, and restaurant.
+Grand Canyon Escalade: This is a proposed 1.5-mile-long gondola descending from the rim upstream to the confluence of the Little Colorado.
+Owned by the Navajo Nation, the proposal includes a tram station, elevated walkway, gift shop, amphitheatre, and restaurant.
 See www.savetheconfluence.com for more information on its status.

 Walk on the sidewalks of Tapeats Sandstone on the left side for 200 yards, then follow a trail to a swimming hole at .4 miles.
 The water is temperate.
 There are trails on both sides for a few miles but they eventually fade and walking is difficult through the tamarisk.